hashgraph/hedera-json-rpc-relay/docs/design/hbar-limiter.md

   - On initialization of `HbarLimitService`, a reset timestamp is calculated by adding the `HBAR_RATE_LIMIT_DURATION` to the current timestamp.
   - The total budget and spending limits are reset when the current timestamp exceeds the reset timestamp.
 - `HBAR_RATE_LIMIT_TINYBAR`: The ceiling on the total amount (in tℏ) that can be spent in the limit duration.
+  - This is the spending limit (tℏ) for the operator (tier 0).
   - This is the largest bucket from which others pull from.
-  - If the total amount spent exceeds this limit, all spending is paused until the next reset.
+  - If the operator's spending exceeds this limit, **all spending is paused until the next reset**.

 Example configuration for a total budget and limit duration:
 ```dotenv